 - Check your home.
 Homes built before 1978 are most likely to contain lead.
 Professional cleaning, proper paint stabilization techniques and repairs done by a certified contractor can reduce lead exposure.
 Be sure to protect your family and belongings while lead issues are being addressed.
 Before you buy a home, have it inspected for lead.
 Before you sign a lease, ask the landlord about lead.

 - Keep children out of potentially contaminated areas.
 Don't allow your child near old windows, old porches, bare soil, dirt next to an old home, or areas with chipping or peeling paint.
-If possible, plant grass on areas of bare soil or cover bare spots with grass seed, mulch or wood chips.
+If possible, lay sod on areas of bare soil or cover bare spots with grass seed, mulch or wood chips.
 If your home contains chipping or peeling paint, clean up chips immediately and cover peeling patches with duct tape or contact paper until the paint can be removed.

 - Take precautions in the kitchen.
 Store food in glass, plastic or stainless steel containers — not open cans.
 If you're not sure if pottery has a lead glaze, use it only for decoration.